-Prior to conducting performance-based activities, a candidate must meet the GA PSC pre-service requirement for performance-based leadership preparation by holding a clear/renewable Leadership (L) Certificate at the master's level or higher or meet one of the following criteria:
+Prior to conducting performance-based activities, a candidate must meet the GaPSC pre-service requirement for performance-based leadership preparation by holding a clear/renewable Leadership (L) Certificate at the master's level or higher or meet one of the following criteria:

-- 1. holding a master's degree in educational leadership or - 2. completing LEAD 7020 and LEAD 7420 or their equivalent as determined by a review of all past graduate-level work

-Post a score on the GACE Educational Leadership Content Assessment (Test Code: 173 & 174).
+- holding a master's degree in educational leadership; or - completing LEAD 7020 and LEAD 7420 or their equivalent as determined by a review of all past graduate-level work. - At some point before completing the degree requirements, candidates must post a score on the GACE Educational Leadership Content Assessment (Test Code: 173 & 174).